Cath Barton attends a production of Rossini’s The Barber of Seville at Swansea City Opera, a version of the classic with nods to pantomime.

 Amongst the secondary characters special mention is due to mezzo Imogen Garner, playing the role of Dr Bartolo’s housemaid Berta.
-I thought she characterised the role beautifully, and that her aria, alone on stage lamenting her loneliness, ‘Il vecchiotto cerca moglie’ (The old man seeks a wife), stood in poignant counterpoint to the frenzy of most of the opera.
+I thought she characterised the role beautifully, and that her aria, alone on stage lamenting her loneliness, ‘Il vecchiotto cerca moglie’ (The old man seeks a wife), stood in poignant counterpoint to the frenzy of most of The Barber of Seville.

 Any musical production has to find a balance between characters simply standing singing and movement around the stage.
 It also has to be careful to avoid pointless gesture.
 Too often this is where amateur productions fall down.
 Involving groups of amateur singers in different venues for chorus numbers as SCO do means that they have to beware of people ‘sawing the air’.
 Here, singers from Gwent Bach Society and Haverfordwest Operatic Society were the chorus.
 In the opening scene a small group was onstage as a motley band of musicians, so I felt that the disparate movement and gesture was appropriate – and a particular hurrah to the tambourine player here for what I thought was actually very nice gesture.
 In later scenes the chorus were mostly sensibly corralled behind a scenery wall, where their job was confined to adding to the vocal texture.